-MISRA C++[36]: 2-13-3, 5-0-3 to 5-0-10, and 5-19-1
+MISRA C++[38]: 2-13-3, 5-0-3 to 5-0-10, and 5-19-1

-CERT C guidelines[37]: INT30-C, INT32-C, and INT34-C
+CERT C Secure Coding Standard[39]: INT30-C, INT32-C, and INT34-C

 Mechanism of failure

 Due to how arithmetic is performed by computers, if a variable’s value is increased past the maximum value representable in its type, it is possible that the system fails to provide an overflow indication to the program.
-One of the most common processor behaviours is to wrap to a very large negative value, or set a condition flag for overflow or underflow, or saturate at the largest representable value.
+The most common processor behaviours are to wrap to a very large negative value, to set a condition flag for overflow or underflow, or saturate at the largest representable value.

 Wrap-around often generates an unexpected negative value.
 This unexpected value can cause a loop to execute for a long time (because the termination condition requires a value greater than some positive value) or an array bounds violation.
 A wrap-around can sometimes trigger buffer overflows that can be used to execute arbitrary code.